ideabosque/ai_agent_core_engine/README.md

 Say goodbye to complex session management.
 Our platform enables **rolling context memory**, ensuring every conversation retains critical relevance — without the weight of persistent storage.
 This lets you scale infinitely, recover instantly, and run lightweight AI agents that remain deeply aware and responsive.

 🧠 **Multi-Model Intelligence.
 Modular Functionality.**
-Orchestrate and switch between top-tier LLMs — OpenAI, Anthropic, Gemini, Cohere, and more — in real time.
+Orchestrate and switch between top-tier LLMs — OpenAI, Anthropic, Gemini, and more — in real time.
 Our modular function-calling engine enables **plug-and-play capabilities**, allowing agents to invoke domain-specific tools and workflows, no matter which model powers the response.

 🔍 **Thread-Aware Monitoring & Observability**
 Every conversation is **recorded, versioned, and monitored**, giving your teams full visibility into interaction history, decision logic, and user intent.
 Gain insights, audit compliance, and optimize performance with intelligent observability built into the core.